“Who looks outside dreams;

 October 22, 1916, Letters V 1, p.
 33

-The Club hosts social gatherings, meetings, and study and discussion groups where members and guests exchange ideas, thoughts and feelings about analytical psychology.
+The APC hosts social gatherings, meetings, and study & discussion groups where members and guests can exchange ideas, thoughts, and feelings pertaining to Analytical Psychology.
 Membership is open to those who have completed 50 hours of Jungian-oriented therapy and have been recommended by a qualified therapist.

 Founded in 1962, the Foundation is dedicated to helping men and women grow in conscious awareness of the psyche, find healing and meaning in their lives, reach greater depth in their relationships, and live in response to their discovered sense of purpose.

-The C.G.
-Jung Institute of New York offers a post-graduate clinical training program that prepares its students for a professional practice as a Jungian psychoanalyst and membership within a worldwide community of Jungian analysts.
-The training program is designed to meet the requirements for New York State licensure as a Psychoanalyst and students develop their clinical experience through the Institute’s Referral Service.
+The Institute offers a post-graduate clinical training program that prepares its students for a professional practice as a Jungian psychoanalyst and membership within a worldwide community of Jungian analysts.
+The training program is designed to meet the requirements for New York State licensure as a psychoanalyst and students develop their clinical experience through the Institute’s Referral Service.

-*All these are located in the C.G.
-Jung Center
+*All of these are located in the C.G.
+Jung Center at 28 E. 39th St

-Meet with other Jungian & Transpersonal enthusiasts to explore Jung’s life and work in a non-judgmental and supportive atmosphere.
+Meet with other Jungian and transpersonal enthusiasts to explore Jung’s life and work in a non-judgmental and supportive atmosphere.

-The Jungian Psychoanalytic Association (JPA) is an educational community of certified Jungian analysts based in New York City that promotes the contemporary understanding and applications of Jungian psychology in professional psychoanalytic and mental health fields, and in the public domain.
+The JPA is an educational community of certified Jungian analysts based in New York City that promotes the contemporary understanding and applications of Jungian psychology in professional psychoanalytic and mental health fields, and in the public domain.

 The Virginia Allan Detloff Library

-Located in San Francisco, this collection includes more than thirteen thousand books, manuscripts, DVDs, audio and videotapes, and over 100 journal titles.
-The library represents a source for the study of analytical psychology that is unmatched in northern California.
+Located in San Francisco, this collection includes more than 13,000 books, manuscripts, DVDs, audio and videotapes, and over 100 journal titles.
+The library represents a source for the study of analytical psychology that is unmatched in Northern California.

 The Max and Lore Zeller Library